Relationships in the ER Model

-Whenever an attribute of one entity type refers to another entity type, a relationship exists.
+In the Entity-Relationship (ER) model, a relationship is an association between two or more entities. whenever an attribute of one entity type refers to another entity type, a relationship exists.

-In ER modeling, these references are modeled as relationships, not attributes.
 During initial design, they may be captured as attributes but are later refined into relationships.

 Relationship Types, Sets, and Instances